casterds/Synergy-Swap/README.md

 ## Functionalities

-- [x] Connect wallet using your metamask
+- [x] Connect wallet using your wallet
 - [x] Showing native balance
-- [x] Mint interface for testing purpose for AToken & BToken
+- [x] Mint interface for testing purpose for XSC & USDC tokens
-- [x] Swap interface for AToken & BToken
+- [x] Swap interface for XSC & USDC tokens
 - [x] Approving selected Token if allowance is not enough
 - [x] swapRemote function call with fee calculation
-- [x] Showing axlarscan link after swapping is successful

 ### working
 - Prettier & eslint configuration on the project